moriohamada/temporal_feature_expectation/README.md

-Main analysis code and manuscript for temporal expectation project.
+Analysis code to reproduce main figures in manuscript for temporal expectation project.

 See /manuscript of latest manuscript version.